 Did Rabri find Priyanka’s Duryodhan jibe against Modi too soft?

-Patna, May 08: RJD chief Lalu Prasad Yadav's wife and former Bihar chief minister gave a cryptic response to question posed on Priyanka Gandhi calling PM Modi 'Duryodhana'.
+Patna, May 08: Rashtriya Janata Dal (RJD) chief Lalu Prasad Yadav's wife and former Bihar chief minister Rabri Devi gave a cryptic response to question posed on Priyanka Gandhi calling PM Modi 'Duryodhana'.

 Devi said Priyanka was wrong to call him (PM Modi) Duryodhana, she should have used a different kind of language.
 Devi's next sentence, however, seems to suggest that she is in fact saying that Priyanka should have used harsher language.